mikebluestein/Tasky_Couchbase/README.md

 1. Implement a new property on the Task object called Done.
 2. Add a mechanism in the UI to allow users to mark a task as completed.
 3. Change the home screen to display whether a task is completed.
-4. We’re also going to spruce up the design of the application a bit by modifying the navigation bar style.

-After we've made all of these changes, here is how Tasky will look:

-[tasky final]

 #####Implement a new property on the Task class